palewire/first-automated-chart/docs/index.md

 Connecting to the API and creating your first chart is as simple as passing our three required inputs — a headline, a chart type and a DataFrame — into the `create_chart` method of the `dw` object.

 That can be done with the following code.
-While it's not required, we'll save the result as a variable named `chart_config` so that we can reuse what it returns.
+While it's not required, we'll save the result as a variable named `chart` so that we can reuse what it returns.

 ```python
 chart = dw.ColumnChart(